-The Nominating and Corporate Governance Committee has recommended and the Board has nominated the following individuals for director: Dr. Eric J. Ende, Geoffrey M. Glass, Kevin Kotler, Linda S. Palczuk, and Peter Thornton.
+The Nominating and Corporate Governance Committee has recommended and the Board has nominated the following individuals for director: Gregory J. Divis, Dr. Eric J. Ende, Geoffrey M. Glass, Kevin Kotler, Linda S. Palczuk, and Peter Thornton.
 All of the nominees are current members of our Board.
 We announced on April 30, 2019 that The Honorable Craig R. Stapleton notified us that he would not stand for re-election as a director at the Meeting.
 We announced on May 10, 2019 that The Honorable Craig R. Stapleton resigned as a director, effective May 9, 2019.
-All of the nominees for director have been determined to be independent under the rules of the Nasdaq Global Market.
+With the exception of Gregory J. Divis, all of the nominees for director have been determined to be independent under the rules of the Nasdaq Global Market.
+As our Chief Executive Officer, Mr. Divis is not independent.
 Our Nominating and Corporate Governance Committee has reviewed each nominee's qualifications and has recommended to our Board that each nominee be submitted to a vote of our shareholders at the Meeting, each to serve until the 2020 Meeting of Shareholders or until his or her successor is duly elected and qualified.
 Each of our nominees has consented to being named in this Proxy Statement and has agreed to serve if elected.
 If a nominee is unavailable to serve as a director, full discretion is reserved to the persons named as proxies to vote for another nominee proposed by the Nominating and Corporate Governance Committee and the Board, or the Board may reduce the number of directors to be elected at the 2020 Meeting of Shareholders.
 Proxies cannot be voted for a greater number of persons than the number of nominees named in the Proxy Statement.
 The following table provides summary information about each director nominee.
 Each director is elected annually by a majority of the votes cast.

-Nominee Director Since Principal Occupation or Experience Committees Dr. Eric J. Ende 2018 President at Ende BioMedical Consulting Group; Director at Matinas BioPharma, Inc. (2)(3) Geoffrey M. Glass 2018 President at Clear Sciences, LLC; former Chief Executive Officer and Director at Sancilio Pharmaceuticals (1)(2)(3)(4) Kevin Kotler 2018 Founder and Managing Partner at Broadfin Capital, LLC; Director at BioDelivery Sciences International, Inc. (2+)(3)(4) Linda S. Palczuk 2018 Former Chief Operating Officer at Verrica Pharmaceuticals, Inc. (2 ++ )(3)(4) Peter Thornton 2017 Chief Financial Officer at Technopath Clinical Diagnostics (2)(3^)(4)
+Nominee Director Since Principal Occupation or Experience Committees Gregory J. Divis 2019 Chief Executive Officer, Avadel Pharmaceuticals plc N/A Dr. Eric J. Ende 2018 President at Ende BioMedical Consulting Group; Director at Matinas BioPharma, Inc. (2)(3) Geoffrey M. Glass 2018 President at Clear Sciences, LLC; former Chief Executive Officer and Director at Sancilio Pharmaceuticals (1)(2)(3)(4) Kevin Kotler 2018 Founder and Managing Partner at Broadfin Capital, LLC; Director at BioDelivery Sciences International, Inc. (2 + )(3)(4) Linda S. Palczuk 2018 Former Chief Operating Officer at Verrica Pharmaceuticals, Inc. (2 ++ )(3)(4) Peter Thornton 2017 Chief Financial Officer at Technopath Clinical Diagnostics (2)(3^)(4)